EndPointCorp/end-point-blog/2016/10/14/postgres-schema-differences-and-views.html.md

   WHERE pg_class.reltuples = 0::double precision;
 ```

-In Postgres 9.6 however, you are always stuck with the pretty indentation—regardless of which of the five function variations you choose, and what arguments you give them!
+In Postgres 9.6 however, you are always stuck with the pretty indentation—​regardless of which of the five function variations you choose, and what arguments you give them!
 Here’s the same function calls as above in version 9.6:

 ```
 $ psql vtest -p 5960 -Atc "select pg_get_viewdef('gregtest')"